 I chose my Temperley gown because I adored its embroidery.
 I had also always wanted a boned corset, but this one was so comfortable, I knew I'd be able to dance the night away in it!

 My sister, who was my bridesmaid, is a surfer and has a gorgeous bohemian style, so I wanted to ensure she felt like herself in her dress.
 The backless silk slip we found at Revolve is something she'll wear again and again.

 The church was so beautiful already that I didn't want to overwhelm it with flowers.
-We scattered pillar candles and rose petals for a minimalist and slightly gothic look.
+We scattered pillar candles and rose petals.
 At the reception, I chose antique vases filled with Akito roses, bouvardias, freesias, lisianthus and sweet peas - all in white.
-Candelabras and deep purple lighting were in keeping with the gothic romance of our décor.
+Candelabras and deep purple lighting were in keeping with the deep romance of our décor.

 Ashton Baked created a delicious three-tiered cake for us.
 Each had a different flavour: lemon meringue and raspberry, chocolate salted-caramel and carrot with cream cheese.
 She made sure it complemented our overall aesthetic and was amazing to work with.

 We served all our food 'banquet-style', so people could try a little of everything.
 As canapés, we had all sorts of delicious flavours on offer, including buttermilk chicken, tomato and basil tarts and steak with thrice-cooked fries.
 Starters of crab, beef and burrata were then followed by a main of fillet steak, roast chicken or mushroom gnocchi.